alchemycodelab/module-one-curriculum-base/lecture-09-relational-data-supabase.md

 ## One-to-many relationships

+## Foreign-keys in the supabase dashboard

+Look for the little ⛓️ chain icon to add relationships between tables in supabase.
 ## Joins in supabase

 - A join is a SQL term for using a foreign key to fetch data from two related tables.